JemmaFromJupiter/TextApp/README.md

 ---
 ## HOW TO INSTALL (STEP BY STEP) ##
 1. Download the project as a zip file and then extract it
-2. If not done already, install python (official site, or windows microsoft store)
+2. If not done already, install Python 3.11 (official site, or windows microsoft store)
 3. If not done already, open the terminal/command prompt and type "pip install PySimpleGUI toml autopep8"
 4. Place the extracted folder into the programs file (Or wherever comfortable)
 5. Create a shortcut to the "TextApp" batch file